Skip to content

 • Raw native <dialog>: no framework, zero dependencies, and you're happy to hand-wire the open-state, backdrop-click, and close-reason logic yourself.

-• @rozie-ui/dialog: you ship across two or more of the six frameworks (or to Lit / Solid, which the incumbents barely serve) and want the same idiomatic <Dialog>, a real two-way open, and the platform's top-layer / focus-trap / focus-restore behaviour — without maintaining a wrapper per framework.
+• @rozie-ui/dialog: you ship across two or more of the six frameworks (or to Lit / Solid, which the incumbents barely serve) and want the same <Dialog>, a real two-way open, and the platform's top-layer / focus-trap / focus-restore behaviour, without maintaining a wrapper per framework.

 Where Rozie wins today

-• One definition, six idiomatic packages — including Lit / web components, which have no mainstream modal component at all, and Solid, which is mostly hand-rolled.
+• First-class packages everywhere, including Lit / web components, which have no mainstream modal component at all, and Solid, where modals are mostly hand-rolled.
 Both are categories the incumbents barely serve.

 • The same component surface everywhere.
-Where the ecosystem offers a different library per framework — many APIs, many scrims, many focus-trap implementations — @rozie-ui/dialog is one <Dialog> with the same open model, the same close event with its reason, and the same show / hide handle on all six.
+Where the ecosystem offers a different library per framework (many APIs, many scrims, many focus-trap implementations), @rozie-ui/dialog is one <Dialog> with the same open model, the same close event with its reason, and the same show / hide handle: one component to learn, document, and migrate across your stack.

 • Zero-config styling that re-skins to any design system.
 Every cosmetic value is a --rozie-dialog-* CSS custom property with a built-in fallback, plus ready-made token bridges for shadcn/ui, Material 3, and Bootstrap 5.